enermaps/enermaps/README.md

 docker-compose stop
 ```

-You can remove all data and images, if for example you wanna start from scratch with:
+You can remove all data and images, if for example you want to start from scratch with:

 ```
 docker-compose down --volumes --remove-orphans